be-smals-thim/be-ebox-enterprise-integration-support/document_provider/consultation_profile.md

 - ``SenderApplications``
 - ``SenderOrganizations``

+If there is no item, do not put null as value for the item property but a void list.

 ### HTTP Cache headers guidelines

 In order to offer the best possible user experience cache control headers MUST be used on some the ``/referenceData/**`` endpoints.
 These endpoints are heavily used by the e-Box Enterprise UI which itself does not use caching so to not impose latency in data updates on the DP.